c-h-/universal-native-boilerplate/README.md

   - [React element inlining](https://babeljs.io/docs/plugins/transform-react-inline-elements/) as described well [here](http://techblog.netflix.com/2017/01/crafting-high-performance-tv-user.html).

 ### Notes and Tips
+#### Git Dependencies
+You may notice that a few dependencies point to forked git repositories.
+This is only to apply patches that haven't yet been pushed from the package being forked.
+When the upstream packages release the patches these git dependencies will be removed.

 #### React Performance
 Try to limit passing dynamic props and passing props between React components wherever possible.
 [Netflix has good insights](http://techblog.netflix.com/2017/01/crafting-high-performance-tv-user.html) into the lengths you can go to maximize performance.